jvjohnx/using-muountebank/using-ejs/README.md

 In Mountebank, the stringify function within EJS templates is used to include the content of a file directly into the imposter configuration as a string.

-ere's how it generally works:
+Here's how it generally works:

  *    Syntax: <%- stringify(filename, 'path/to/file') %>.
  *    Purpose: It reads the content of the specified file and inserts it into the template as a string, escaping newlines and other special characters appropriately, according to liveBook · Manning.